Desbeers/Chord-Provider/README.md

 There are many **ChordPro** parsers in this world, however, none are *really* native in the Apple world.

 I mean, in the macOS world, it is often an afterthought...
 Not for me.
-I'm mainly a mac user; the other versions are my afterthought...
+I'm mac user only and I don't use iStuff.

+SwiftUI is great and fun, however, on the mac...
+Not always. **Chord Provider** has awful hacks to deal with a SwiftUI `DocumentGroup` Scene For years.
+While I love my mac, in Cupertino it has not the highest priority...

+Also, lockdown goes further and further on macOS.
+Theoretically for a good reason but in practise a little bit less.
+I have no intension to bring **Chord Provider** to the Apple Store but I also can't provide a compiled binary here on GitHub because it is not notarised and signed by the almighty gatekeeper.
+Well, the source is free!

 ![Chord Provider](https://github.com/Desbeers/Chord-Provider/raw/main/Images/screenshot-macOS.jpg)